zettelooo/zx-google-docs-sync/README.md

-# Zettel Extension Seed
+# Zettel Extension - Google Docs Sync

-This is a seed project to speed-up developing extensions for [Zettel](https://app.zettel.ooo).
-You can read more about the platform [here](http://zettel.ooo).
+With this extension you authenticate the Zettel app to your Google account and all your cards will actively be synchronized to a Google Docs document.

+It is created out of the [Zettel Extension Seed](https://github.com/zettelooo/zettel-extension-seed) project template.

 The repository consists of two projects: